dfinity/internet-identity/docs/vc-spec.md

 available only at `get_credential`-call.

 **NOTE:**
-The signed credential must use the verifialbe credential domain separator `"iccs_verifiable_credential"` as an array of bytes.
+The signed credential must use the verifiable credential domain separator `"iccs_verifiable_credential"` as an array of bytes.

 ### 4: Get Credential